Eve-tsai/Eve-tsai/README.md

 <h3 align="left">What I Like:</h3>
 <p align="left">

-- ✈️ I love traveling
+- ✈️ I love traveling, had been to 🇬🇧 🇯🇵

 - 🌱 I love forest and beach